xayanide/rbxmoduleloader/README.md

 }
 ```

-Here are other verbose versions of writing the same pattern:
+Here are other verbose versions of writing but follows the design pattern:

 **2**
+Assigned Anonymous Functions

 ```lua
 local module = {}